kavia-common/network-management-5556-5683/FrontendApplication/network-management-5556-5683/README.md

 - REACT_APP_API_BASE_URL
   Base URL for the backend API (e.g., http://localhost:3001).
 If omitted, fetch uses same-origin relative paths.
+  For HTTPS previews, set this to the matching HTTPS backend origin at the same host (e.g., https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3001) to avoid mixed-content/network errors.
+  After changing .env, restart the frontend preview (stop/start) so the new env is picked up.
   IMPORTANT for HTTPS previews: when the frontend origin is HTTPS (for example, https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3000), set this to the exact HTTPS backend origin, typically https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3001.
 This prevents mixed-content and blocked network requests.